 It follows that with less estrogen comes less bacteria regulation, meaning you’re more susceptible to infections.
 Vaginas become densely innervated with pain-perceiving nerves that further cut off blood flow.

 We understand that this may sound like a lot to deal with.
-But so was puberty, yet we made it out alive—and had fun doing it!
+But so was puberty and we made it out alive — and had fun doing it!
 We just had to find new ways to keep the blood flowing and our vaginas healthy.

 Some doctor recommendations include stocking up on natural lubricants, applying moisturizing agents regularly, and having an orgasm, whether that be through sex with a partner, or masturbating.
 The extra stimulation triggers blood to flow to your vulva and vaginal tissues, delivering oxygen and sweeping away toxins.
 Having an orgasm also improves your vaginal elasticity and natural lubrication while boosting androgens and help regulate other sex hormones.